Barro/java-afl/README.md

 initialization code and keep the JVM running longer than for just one input.

-First you need to instrument a program that you have.
+### Ahead of time instrumentation

+Ahead of time instrumentation works by instrumenting specific .jar or .class files that you want to run with `afl-fuzz` for your program.
 This is done by running the built `java-afl-instrument.jar` and instrumenting each jar or class file that you want to include in your program.
-No source code modifications are necessary to get started:
+No source code modifications are necessary to get
+started:

 ```bash
 $ java -jar java-afl-instrument.jar instrumented/ ClassToTest.class